The Battle of Nui Le

-This was the first time that the enemy having received a very bloody nose, had refused to fight Australians.
+This was the first time that the enemy, having received a very bloody nose, refused to fight Australians.

 The battle caused the 33rd Regiment of the NVA to flee from the battle ground, to flee from Phouc Tuy Province and to abandon their aim of destroying the Task Force base at Nui Dat.

 4 RAR, it’s supporting arms and services and in particular D Company had taken away both the enemies capability to fight and their willingness to fight.
 The 33rd Regiment having been soundly defeated at the battle of Nui Le never entered Phouc Tuy Province again.
 The battle of Nui Le was the first great battle fought by 4 RAR and the last battle fought by Australians in South Viet Nam.